nf-core/sarek/docs/output.md

 **Output directory: `results/variantcalling/<sample>/manta`**

 - `<sample>.manta.diploid_sv.vcf.gz` and `<sample>.manta.diploid_sv.vcf.gz.tbi`
-  - `VCF` with Tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.
+  - `VCF` with tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.

 For a tumor-only samples:

 **Output directory: `results/variantcalling/<sample>/manta`**

 - `<sample>.manta.tumor_sv.vcf.gz` and `<sample>.manta.tumor_sv.vcf.gz.tbi`
-  - `VCF` with Tabix index containing a subset of the candidateSV.vcf.gz file after removing redundant candidates and small indels less than the minimum scored variant size (50 by default).
+  - `VCF` with tabix index containing a subset of the candidateSV.vcf.gz file after removing redundant candidates and small indels less than the minimum scored variant size (50 by default).
 The SVs are not scored, but include additional details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model are applied to the single tumor case to improve precision.

 For a tumor/normal pair:

 **Output directory: `results/variantcalling/<tumorsample_vs_normalsample>/manta`**

 - `<tumorsample_vs_normalsample>.manta.diploid_sv.vcf.gz` and `<tumorsample_vs_normalsample>.manta.diploid_sv.vcf.gz.tbi`
-  - `VCF` with Tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.
+  - `VCF` with tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.
 In the case of a tumor/normal subtraction, the scores in this file do not reflect any information from the tumor sample.
 - `<tumorsample_vs_normalsample>.manta.somatic_sv.vcf.gz` and `<tumorsample_vs_normalsample>.manta.somatic_sv.vcf.gz.tbi`
-  - `VCF` with Tabix index containing SVs and indels scored under a somatic variant model.
+  - `VCF` with tabix index containing SVs and indels scored under a somatic variant model.

 #### TIDDIT